devcybiko/gregsmithwiki/content/computing/node/react.md

 # React Commands

 Success!
-Created reactpractice at <your dir here>
+Created reactpractice at &lt;your dir here>

 Inside that directory, you can run several commands: